ECLAD: Extracting Concepts with Local Aggregated Descriptors: Validation of concept extraction techniques

 \section{Validation of concept extraction techniques}

-We propose a method for the quantitative validation of CE techniques with minimal human intervention.
+We propose a method for the quantitative comparison and validation of CE techniques based on pixel-level annotations of synthetic datasets.
 This method is not meant to replace usability studies with humans, which seek to understand explanations in human-AI systems \citep{DBLP:journals/corr/abs-1902-01876}.
-Rather, it is a quantitative approach to score CE techniques purely based on synthetic datasets.
+Rather, it is an approach to score CE techniques purely based on quantitative metrics on synthetic datasets in a consistent and scalable way.

+The validation of CE methods relies on the assumption that the model learned the intended features of a dataset.
+Specifically because the task of CE aims to extract concepts related to what a model learns, and not necessarily what the structure of a dataset is.
+Yet, guaranteeing that a model learns the intended features is often non-trivial, as many factors intervene on what is learned, including randomness, a model's architecture, and possible spurious correlations or biases present in the high dimensional datasets \citep{DBLP:journals/natmi/GeirhosJMZBBW20}.
+For this reason, we propose the comparison and validation of CE methods using a set of controlled and relatively simple synthetic datasets.
+In this controlled scenario, and through multiple runs with different random seeds and model architectures, we obtain a quantitative evaluation of the performance of CE techniques.

-In an ideal case, we have an unbiased classification dataset of images and their labels.
+For the design of our validation process, we consider a case, where we have an unbiased classification dataset of images and their labels.
 Within all high level features contained in the data, we have a subset of \emph{important features} which are the differentiating factors between the labels, and a subset of \emph{unimportant features}.
 We build upon the assumption that after training, a model learns to predict the labels by detecting a subset of the important features (possibly disregarding correlated features \citep{DBLP:journals/natmi/GeirhosJMZBBW20}).
 Then, a CE algorithm analyzes the model and dataset, extracting a set of concepts and scoring their importance.
+In this case, the results of both, extracted concepts and their importance should be aligned with the intended features of the dataset.